WiIIson/EMGFlow-Python-Package/docs/reference/plot-signals.md

 Creates a HTML dashboard from a series of signal file paths to compare filtering progress at different stages.
 Has a side bar menu to navigate the signal file and stage being displayed.

 The visualization is created in the default browser, and is opened automatically.
+The function will automatically create plots for any paths provided in the dictionary, using the keys as the legend.

 ```python
 GenPlotDash(path_names, sampling_rate, col, units, expression=None, file_ext='csv', autorun=True)